jarch-ma/AFANet/README.md

 [October 21, 2024]： We have released all the code used for training AFANet.

-[October 9, 2024]： AFANet is accepted by IEEE Transactions on Multimedia（TMM） 2024.
+[October 9, 2024]： AFANet is accepted by IEEE Transactions on Multimedia (TMM).

 ## Abstract
 <div align=center><img width="80%" src="assets/fig.2.png"></div>